Trump Says He'll Target Iran's Cultural Sites. That's Illegal

 To aid the U.S. military in its obligations not to destroy important cultural heritage sites, the U.S. Committee of the Blue Shield has previously provided "no-strike lists" of such sites in countries including Iraq, Afghanistan and Libya.

-The organization has not been able to compile such a list for Iran because it's been difficult for scholars to work there.
-"Iran is huge," Wilkie says, estimating that such a list would include 5,000-10,000 sites.
+The organization has not been able to compile such a list for Iran because it has been difficult for scholars to work there.
+"Iran is huge," Wilkie says, estimating that such a list would include 5,000 to 10,000 sites.

-UNESCO has 22 cultural sites in Iran on its World Heritage List, from the ancient ruins of Persepolis to the historic bazaar complex in Tabriz.
+UNESCO has 22 cultural sites in Iran on its World Heritage list, from the ancient ruins of Persepolis to the historic bazaar complex in Tabriz.

 Wilkie hopes that the U.S. military will stand by its policy to protect cultural sites, despite Trump's threats.
 Such places are important to local people as sites of honor or worship, she says, while others have worldwide significance.